Duan Guocheng: "Red-dress" theory

 Chinese police came to the conclusion that the killer was targeting women wearing red dresses or other types of red, such as jackets, shirts, and pants.
 Public officials, and even the then Mayor Zhou Ji, put out warnings to women to not wear red.

 Arrest

 On August 15, 2001, police circled in on Duan, and finally broke the case by matching footprints at the scene of four of the murders, to shoes found in Duan's hotel room.
 After positively identifying Duan as the killer, Chen Xunqiu, a high-ranking officer in Hubei announced to the public that they successfully broke the "psycho" case using high-tech methods and strategies.

 Imprisonment

-Duan was sentenced to life imprisonment in 2003.
+Duan was sentenced to death on 14 March 2003.